nbeaver/why-linux-is-better/README.rst

 http://www.multicians.org/pl1.html

-This has the additional benefits of making
+Besides permitting more options filenames, this has the additional benefit of making
-`string comparisons simpler and faster`_ because they don't have to occasionally convert everything to uppercase or lowercase.
+`string comparisons simpler and faster`_ because they don't have to occasionally convert to uppercase or lowercase.

 .. _string comparisons simpler and faster: http://www.raizlabs.com/graiz/2007/02/11/linuxunix-case-sensitivity/